What’s All the Hoopla About?

 - No Slip Hoops are durable plastic hoops that have a unique tongue-in-groove design that holds fabric firmly in place.

 - There are also No Slip Hoops that incorporate a stand.
 The two no-slip hoops join with three support rods to keep your hands free.
 Each hoop may also be used individually when unassembled.

-Stitch Ezi Frame is a hands-free lap or table frame is collapsible for easy storage.
-It rotates fully and the frame is adjustable from 7 to 12 inches tall with a 10 inch hoop.
+Embroidery Lap Frame is a hands-free lap or table frame.
+It rotates and tilts and the frame is adjustable from 12 to 15.5 inches tall with a 10 inch hoop.
 Instruction booklet is included.

-If you have a favorite hoop that just doesn’t hold the fabric tight, try this tape (6982) that goes on the inside of your hoop.
-It is easy to apply and leaves no residue on your fabric.
+If you have a favorite hoop that just doesn’t hold the fabric tight, try using a frame tape that goes on the inside of your hoop.
+Make sure to get one that is easy to apply and leaves no residue on your fabric.

 There are a variety of stitching station/stands available on the market.
 Some come with the frame, while attach your frame to the stand.
 It is important if you are using your existing frame, to take it with you so you can make sure it will work with the stand or station you are looking to buy.

 We have many options available for frames, hoops, stitching stands, stations, and accessories.
 Click here to see all the products we carry.

 We hope these "helpful hints" make your stitching easier and more enjoyable!

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information: